Julian Dunn

-Julian Fletcher Dunn-Johnson (born July 11, 2000) is a Canadian professional soccer player who plays as a centre-back for HamKam in the Eliteserien.
+Julian Fletcher Dunn-Johnson (born July 11, 2000) is a Canadian professional soccer player who plays as a centre-back for HFX Wanderers FC in the Canadian Premier League.

 Club career

 Toronto FC II

 On June 29, 2017, Dunn joined USL club Toronto FC II on loan.
 He made his debut in a 4–3 defeat to the Harrisburg City Islanders on July 1.
-Dunnwas sent off for the first time in his career during a 3–1 defeat at the Bethlehem Steel on August 13.
+Dunn was sent off for the first time in his career during a 3–1 defeat at the Bethlehem Steel on August 13.

 Toronto FC

 On April 13, 2018, Dunn signed as a homegrown player with MLS side Toronto FC.
 In doing so, he became the 18th homegrown player to sign for the first team from the academy, and the sixth player to complete the club's full player pathway.
 The following day, Dunn made his debut as a 76th minute substitute in a 2–0 defeat to the Colorado Rapids.
 Dunn would have his option for the 2020 season exercised by Toronto, keeping him with the club.
 He has been loaned to the second team on occasion.

 On August 10, 2020, Dunn was loaned to Canadian Premier League side Valour FC.
 He made his debut for Valour on August 16 against Cavalry FC.
 Dunn played every single minute for Valour in the 2020 season, and his solid performances for the club were recognized as he was nominated for the league's U21 Canadian Player of the Year Award, which was eventually won by Mohamed Farsi.

 Upon his return to Toronto for the 2021 MLS season, Dunn featured sparingly due to a number of injuries, ultimately only making two appearances for the first team throughout the year.
 Upon the conclusion of the season, his contract expired and Dunn departed the club.